labluapucrio/gsoc/README.md

 [Lunatik](https://github.com/luainkernel/lunatik/) is a framework for scripting the Linux kernel with Lua.
 For example, Lunatik can be used for scripting the Linux networking subsystem (as presented at Netdev [0x14](https://netdevconf.info/0x14/session.html?talk-linux-network-scripting-with-lua) and [0x17](https://netdevconf.info/0x17/sessions/talk/scripting-the-linux-routing-table-with-lua.html)) among other [examples](https://github.com/luainkernel/lunatik#examples).

 The purpose of this project is to create a Lunatik library for binding the [Linux HID APIs](https://docs.kernel.org/hid/index.html) to allow developers to write new HID drivers using Lua.
 This project might leverage the [Lunatik device library](https://github.com/luainkernel/lunatik#device), which allows the creation of character device drivers using Lua.
-Moreover, this project should also port the [Nvidia Shield HID driver](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/hid/hid-nvidia-shield.c) to Lua.
+Moreover, this project should also port at least one HID driver to Lua.

 #### Expected results

 *   Lunatik HID library
-*   Nvidia Shield HID driver in Lua
+*   HID driver examples in Lua
-*   Benchmark comparison between Nvidia Shield HID driver and its Lua implementation
+*   Benchmark comparison between the original HID drivers and their Lua implementation

 #### Prerequisites